Keep it small

-Shultz Family Cheese was born in a converted room in the front of the milk house.
-The farm’s nuggets of noshable “fresh and squeaky” cheese curd, as Joe describes them, are sold the day they’re made direct to devoted fans, to area retailers and also in special batches for local school groups and other club fundraisers like 4-H and Future Farmers of America.
+Shultz Family Cheese was born in a converted room in the milk house when Sue decided to try making fresh cheese curds with some of the herd’s milk.
+She grew up farming and had worked in some local dairy processing plants but, her husband says, “She was always much happier and felt healthier when she came back to milk on the farm.”
+The farm’s nuggets of noshable “fresh and squeaky” cheese curd, as Joe describes them, are sold the day they’re made direct to devoted fans, to area retailers and also in special batches for local school groups and club fundraisers like 4-H and Future Farmers of America.